chris-armstrong/rescript-lambda-json-example/README.md

-# Rescript AWS Lambda Example
+# Rescript on AWS Lambda with JSON validation example

-An example of using ReScript to write and depoy a simple AWS Lambda application running on API Gateway.
+An example of using ReScript to write and deploy a simple AWS Lambda application running on API Gateway, using [funicular](https://github.com/chris-armstrong/funicular) for self-validating JSON parsing.

-[This blog article](https://www.chrisarmstrong.dev/posts/rescript-on-aws-lambda) explains it in more detail.
+[This blog article](https://www.chrisarmstrong.dev/posts/type-safe-apis-with-rescript) explains it in more detail.

 ## Prerequisites